 - Consider looking for cooling vests, the time of day to be outdoors, spray bottles to help cool the body.
 Signs to look for: they may or may not tell you they’re hot, they are not sweating, they do not want to play, irritable, do not want to eat, just not themselves.

 - This pain can also occur during times of colder weather.

 At what age is it recommended to do something about a leg length discrepancy?

 - This depends on the growth of the child, with a later age for boys due to their growth spurt being later than girls.
 Orthopedic doctors typically begin discussing this around the age of 10 to 12.
 It is important to communicate with these doctors early, to consider the plan for the future.

 Does CMTC come and go?
 My child has markings that we see all the time, sometimes faint and sometimes darker depending on temperature.
-But, we also see some that become visible only during times of stress, that are rarely visible any other time.
+But, we also see some that become visible only during times of stress or illness, that are rarely visible any other time.
 Why?

 - During times of stress your body releases hormones as a response.
 Endorphins will cause blood vessels to vasodilate or vasoconstrict.

 Why do markings fade significantly during times when a baby breastfeeds?

 - One reason could be due to the baby being warmer as he/she is being held.